Avoiding Risks in Selecting a Japanese-to-English Translation Service

 Don't use a translation provider that claims to "have" thousands of translators.

 Of all the entities purporting to do translation, only a tiny number actually "have" any Japanese-to-English translators in their employ.
 The ones that do have such translators are almost always quite small entities that are operated by translators.
-Upon receiving an order for Japanese-to-English translation, almost all translation brokers, not having any Japanese-to-English translators themselves, need to scramble to find a translator from whom to purchase a translation for resale.
+Upon receiving an order for Japanese-to-English translation, almost all translation broker-agencies, not having any Japanese-to-English translators themselves, need to scramble to find a translator from whom to purchase a translation for resale.

 Don't use a translation provider that claims expertise in every imaginable subject matter field.

-Even in a translation broker (reseller), people do the work and need to be involved.
+Even in a translation broker-agency (reseller), people do the work and need to be involved.
 If there are no named people disclosed, extreme care is required, as there might be only one person, and that person probably does not want to be known or contacted.

 What are the Dos?